Skip to content

 Our Climate and Environmental Management System (CEMS)

-To manage these responsibilities, we have implemented a trust-wide Climate and Environmental Management System (CEMS) which provides a framework for identifying, setting and tracking progress against objectives in order to continually improve our climate and environmental aims.
+To manage these responsibilities, we maintain and enhance a Climate and Environmental Management System (CEMS) certified to ISO 14001.This provides a framework for identifying, setting and tracking progress against objectives to continually improve our environmental performance and climate response.

 Tree planting on tenant farmland at Lodge Park, Gloucestershire